wbond/oscrypto/readme.md

    - PBKDF2
    - PBKDF1
    - PKCS#12 KDF
+ - Exporting PEM-formatted CA certs from the operating system (for OpenSSL-based code)
  - Random byte generation

 The feature set was largely driven by the technologies used related to